Capital City

 Employees receive paid paternity leave for five business days upon the birth of their child, with funding provided by the employer.

 In Serbia, employees receive 30 days of paid sick leave from their employer.
-Beyond 30 days, the Health Insurance Fund provides sickness benefits, typically at 65% of the calculation base, but at 100% for work-related injuries, occupational diseases, or organ donations.
+Beyond 30 days, the Health Insurance Fund provides sickness benefits, typically at 65% of the calculation base (based on average salary in the 12 months preceding), but at 100% for work-related injuries, occupational diseases, or organ donations.

 In specific situations, the partner can assume Maternity Leave from the mother.
 Adoptive parents get eight months of paid leave when the adoptive child is placed until the child is five.
 For children under three months, leave extends until the child is 11 months.